mrds90/PdM_TPFinal/README.md

 This layer manage the adc reading and interrupts.

 ## Download
-Open a Terminal where you have the firmware_v3 proyects to download this proyect.
+Open a Terminal where you have the firmware_v3 projects to download this project.
 To do it should write:
 ```
 git clone https://github.com/mrds90/PdM_TPFinal
 ```